Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - In GameInitializer, change the last level to 19, which when the level=20, then only the method handleGameWin will be called.
 - Add conditions for restart level at level 1, which the game play will start immediately. (because restart level at level 1 initially will start with the game scene start page)

+Reason: To resolve bugs when restarting at level 1.
+Added levels for game.

 ---
 ## 7. Unexpected Problems